hasanmoudud/geocompr/main.md

 ## Introduction

-A defining feature of R is its console: you type commands and hit `Enter` (or `Ctl+Enter` if writing code in the source editor in RStudio) to execute them interactively.
+A defining feature of R is the way you interact with it: you type commands and hit `Enter` (or `Ctl+Enter` if writing code in the source editor in RStudio) to execute them interactively.
+This way of interacting with the computer is called a command-line interface (CLI) (see definition in the note below).
+CLIs are not unique to R.^[
+Other 'command-lines' include terminals for interacting with Linux, Mac and Windows systems (which are accessible from R with the `system()` function) and those of other interpreted languages such as Python.
+In fact, most early computers and GISs such had GRASS relied exclusively on CLIs, before the widespread uptake of computer mice and high resolution screens in the 1990s.
+]
-In dedicated GIS packages, by contrast, the emphasis tends to be on the graphical user interface (GUI): you *can* interact with QGIS, SAGA and gvSIG via the console and the command line, respectively, but 'pointing and clicking' is the norm.
+In dedicated GIS packages, by contrast, the emphasis tends to be on the graphical user interface (GUI): you *can* interact with QGIS, SAGA and gvSIG with dockable CLIs, but 'pointing and clicking' is the norm.
-This means many GIS users miss-out on the advantages of the console and programming according to Gary Sherman, creator of QGIS [@sherman_desktop_2008]:
+This means many GIS users miss-out on the advantages of the command-line according to Gary Sherman, creator of QGIS [@sherman_desktop_2008]:

 > With the advent of 'modern' GIS software, most people want to point and click their way through life.
 That’s good, but there is a tremendous amount